 The fight for short-form video dominance.
-Short-format videos have taken over the world by storm as seen with Meta Reels, YouTube Shorts and TikTok videos.
+Short-format videos have taken the world by storm, as seen with Meta Reels, YouTube Shorts, and TikTok videos.
 Instagram Reels and TikTok are the most popular of the giants to compete with each other.

-The Madcraft team have provided insights on both platforms to help you better understand which platform is more suited to your business.
+The Madcraft team has provided insights on both platforms to help you better understand which platform suits your business better.

 TikTok, an entertainment platform, is the world’s third-largest social platform, behind Meta’s Facebook and Instagram.
 TikTok’s exponential growth saw it become the most downloaded app worldwide, surpassing 3.5 billion downloads worldwide on Google Play and Apple App Store.